 Geography and climate

-Yadong County’s terrain is low in the north, high in the middle, low in the south, causing water to flow from north to south.
-It is 45 kilometers wide from east to west and 123 kilometers long from north to south.
+Yadong County’s terrain is low in north and south, high in middle, causing water to flow from north to south.
+It is 45 kilometers from east to west and 123 kilometers from north to south.
 The county has a total area of 4240 square kilometers, including 240,000 mu of forest area and an average elevation of 3,400 meters.

 Population and ethnicity

-As of the end of 2011, the total population of Yadong County was 12,950, of which the Tibetan population accounted for 98%.
+As of end of 2011, the total population of Yadong County was 12,950, of which Tibetan population accounted for 98%.
 Other ethnic groups include Han, Hui, Lhoba…

-Before the 7th century, Pali area was ruled by King Lhoang
+Before 7th century, Pali area was ruled by King Lhoang

 In 629 AD, parts of Yadong were managed by “Ru La” which is one of the 5 “Ru” (Ru means administrative divisions) established by Tubo kingdom

 In the second half of 8th century, Pali area was rewarded to “Gui” clan as one of its fiefs,